 History faculty members regularly lead study abroad courses during Elon’s winter term.
 There are several courses of particular interest to history majors, including the London program, where students choose among arts and sciences courses; World War II on the Ground, through which students travel to England, France, Germany, the Czech Republic and the Netherlands exploring how World War II influenced those societies; and Studies in Ghana, where students explore the history, literature and culture of the West African country.
 History majors have also spent semesters studying in Scotland and Australia.

-History faculty members routinely lead study abroad courses, especially during winter term, and department members have frequently served as faculty in residence at the Elon Centers in Costa Rica, London, and Florence.
-In 2014-15, faculty led students to Ethiopia, London, Greece, Istanbul, Costa Rica, and China.
+Faculty members in History, Art History, and Geography routinely lead study abroad courses, especially during winter term, and department members have frequently served as faculty in residence at the Elon Centers in London and Florence.
+Faculty routinely teach courses in Ghana, Greece, Italy, Costa Rica, China, and the United Kingdom.
 Students also study independently all over the world, and our majors have done so in Scotland, Turkey, England, South Africa, France, and elsewhere.

 History majors may gain valuable professional experience and insights into their studies by participating in internships.
 Elon students may work with a faculty mentor to conduct a graded internship at a theoretically limitless number of sites.
 Some elect to remain close to campus (the Alamance Battleground, Haw River Museum, Charlotte Hawkins Brown State Historic Site, etc.), while others have pursued internships further afield (the Smithsonian Institute, History South Australia, etc.).

 In order to support student initiatives outside of the formal opportunities above, we offer Alumni Grants of up to $1,000 for majors or minors to conduct research, travel to conferences, or do other projects consistent with the major.
 We hope through these grants to encourage independent, rigorous work.